The Benefits of Having a Damp Survey

-This specialist survey by your chartered surveyor usually follows a property survey like a Homebuyers Report, Full Structural Survey or even a Valuation, which may have highlighted damp patches or visible mould growth that needs further inspection.
+This specialist survey usually follows a property survey like a Homebuyers Report, Building Survey or even a Valuation, which may have highlighted damp patches or visible mould growth that needs further inspection.

 In essence, it's a deeper investigation into a property which suffers from damp, highlighting issues and helping you decide how to remedy them.
 This guide explores the Damp Survey including why it's different from other surveys, why you need a specialist to do it, the cost, and how to deal with the survey results.